intel/graph-compiler/docs/constant_tensors_cache.md

 The main work of analysis step will be implemented as a [DataFlow Analysis](https://mlir.llvm.org/docs/Tutorials/DataFlowAnalysis/) pass.
-In the input MLIR graph, the constant tensors will appear as `arith.constant` operations.
-The constantness starts its propagation from the these operations to the output tensors of operations that process them.
+In the input MLIR graph, the constant tensors will appear as outputs of `arith.constant` operations (Type 1) or arguments of the MLIR module entry function marked with constant attributes (Type 2).
+The constantness starts its propagation from these tensors to the output tensors of operations that process them.
 Eventually, these operations will form a subgraph, which is named as 'constant subgraph'.
 Another subgraph, which contains non-constant operations, consumes the outputs of constant subgraph and the parameters to the graph.